mmbosschaert/MatCont7p2NewInitBTHom-/README.md

 This repository hosts MatCont version 7p2 with demonstrations for branching of homoclinic orbits near Bogdanov-Takens points in ordinary differential equations.
 It accompanies the preprint [Interplay between normal forms and center manifold reduction for homoclinic predictors near Bogdanov-Takens bifurcation](https://arxiv.org/abs/2109.12570) by M.M.
 Bosschaert. and Yu.A.
 Kuznetsov.
+To appear in the SIAM Journal on Applied Dynamical Systems.

 The notebooks in the directory `BTnotebooks` are combined in a Jupyter Book located at https://mmbosschaert.github.io/MatCont7p2NewInitBTHom-/intro.html.